Nancy Etchemendy

+Life

 Nancy Elise Howell was born in Reno, Nevada.
 Her novels, short fiction, and poetry have appeared regularly since 1980, both in the United States and abroad.
 Her work has earned a number of awards, including three Bram Stoker Awards (two for children's horror), a Golden Duck Award for excellence in children's science fiction, and an International Horror Guild Award.
-Her fourth novel, The Power of Un, was published by Front Street/ Cricket Books in March 2000.
+Her fourth novel, The Power of Un, a sci-fi thriller, was published by Front Street/ Cricket Books in March 2000.
 Cat in Glass and Other Tales of the Unnatural, her collection of short dark fantasy for young adults, was published in 2002, also by Front Street/ Cricket Books and appears on the ALA Best Books for Young Adults list for 2002.
-She holds a B.A. in Fine Arts and English Literature from University of Nevada, Reno.
+She holds a B.A. in Fine Arts and English Literature from the University of Nevada, Reno.
 She is a former officer of the Horror Writers Association, and currently serves on the board of the Clarion Foundation.
 She attended the Clarion Science Fiction and Fantasy Writers' Workshop in 1982 at Michigan State University in East Lansing, Michigan.
 She lives and works in Northern California and is married to John Etchemendy, former Provost of Stanford University.